Scandia Heating & Air Conditioning

 Breathing 100% oxygen for 20-30 minutes will eliminate all CO from the body.

-Breathing (filter) masks protect the wearer from inhalation of CO.
+Breathing (filter) masks protect the wearer from the inhalation of CO.

 The skin, nail beds, etc. of people with CO poisoning are invariably red or pink in color.